 Okay, so the rules aren't that interesting.
 That's because they're typically written by lawyers for lawyers for the benefit of lawyers (a little lawyer humor there ;-).

-Seriously, notice the previous rules require a certain level of management commitment to workplace health and safety.
+Notice that the previous rules require a certain level of management commitment to workplace health and safety.
 What is commitment?
-Well, in this course it means investing the time and money it takes for safety committees to meet regularly.
+In this course it means investing the time and money it takes for safety committees to meet regularly.
 Remember, every employer activity requires a commitment of resources.

 It's important for safety committees to return the biggest "bang for the buck" possible to the employer.
 They do that by making sure safety committee meetings are effective.
 What does "effective" mean here?
 In this context, it may be thought of as producing well-written recommendations for improving safety programs.

 If your employer sees value in conducting safety committee meetings, the time and money invested in safety committee meetings will increase.
 If the employer sees the safety committee meeting as a waste of time, don't expect enthusiastic commitment.
-In this course, we'll discuss ways to fine-tune safety committee meetings so they produce valuable results.
+Let's discuss ways to fine-tune safety committee meetings so they produce valuable results.

 As you can see, most safety committees must meet once a month.
 Most, but not all committees meet once a month.
 Some meet more often.
 Remember, you can always do things that "exceed" OSHA minimum requirements.
 A basic guideline in determining how frequent to meet states, "the greater the risk (or change) in the workplace, the more frequently we should meet."

 The degree of risk in the workplace is determined by evaluating probability, severity, and exposure.
 You can find more on this topic in Online Course 704, Hazard Analysis and Control.
 For instance, in many situations like construction sites, logging operations, and some types of manufacturing, safety committees find it wise to meet more often than once a month.